 I/O operations on files

 In C programming, Input/Output (I/O) operations on files are crucial for handling data that needs to be stored and retrieved persistently.
 Unlike standard I/O operations, such as reading from the keyboard or writing to the screen, file I/O enables the storage of large amounts of data and allows this data to persist between program executions.
 File I/O operations involve reading data from files, writing data to files, and manipulating files in various ways, such as appending or truncating their contents.
 These operations are handled by the functions provided in the stdio.h library.

-Opening a file
+The following are the key file I/O operations in C:

+Reading from files: Functions like fgetc(), fgets(), and fread() allow reading characters, strings, or blocks of data from a file.

+Writing to files: Functions such as fputc(), fputs(), and fwrite() allow writing characters, strings, or binary data to a file.

+Appending to files: When a file is opened in append mode ("a"), data can be added to the end of the file without overwriting its existing content.

+Truncating files: If a file is opened in write mode ("w"), it is truncated to zero length, effectively clearing the file's content before writing new data.

+Error checking: After performing I/O operations, it's important to check for errors, which can be done using functions like ferror() or checking the return values of I/O functions.

-The first step in any file operation is to open the file using the fopen() function.
+Opening a file: The first step in any file operation is to open the file using the fopen() function.
 This function takes two arguments: the file's name and the mode in which the file is to be opened (such as read, write, or append).
 It returns a FILE * pointer that represents the file in memory.
-If the file cannot be opened (for example, if it doesn't exist when opened in read mode), fopen() returns NULL, and the program should handle this case gracefully.
+If the file cannot be opened (for example, if it does not exist when opened in read mode), fopen() returns NULL, and the program should handle this case gracefully.
 The mode in which the file is opened determines what operations can be performed on the file, such as reading or writing.

 FILE *fopen(const char *filename, const char *mode);

-Reading from a file

-Once a file is opened, the program can read data from it using several functions.
+Reading from a file: Once a file is opened, the program can read data from it using several functions.
 For example, fgetc() reads a single character, fgets() reads a string, and fscanf() reads formatted data, similar to the scanf() function for standard input.
 These functions read the data from the file starting from the current position of the file pointer, which moves forward after each read operation.
 For binary files, the fread() function is used to read blocks of data into memory.
 Each of these functions is designed to handle different types of input, making it easy to manage different data structures.

 char ch;